 The aim of the risk strategy is to support the corporate strategy in a manner that is aligned with the stated risk tolerance of Athora Ireland, is sustainable and considers the requirements of Athora Ireland's stakeholders (e.g. policyholders, shareholder, regulator, and employees).
-An assessment of Athora Ireland's risk preferences leads to a targeted risk profile that reflects the risks Athora Ireland wants to keep on the balance sheet, and which risks it would like to avoid by means of risk mitigation techniques or other management actions.
+An assessment of Athora Ireland's risk preferences leads to a targeted risk profile that reflects the risks Athora Ireland wants to keep, and which risks it would like to avoid by means of risk mitigation techniques or other management actions.

-Athora Ireland sets out qualitative risk appetite statements for each risk type in the Risk Universe to provide direction as to how the risk appetite statement indicator is to be interpreted.
+Athora Ireland sets out qualitative risk appetite statements for each risk type in the Risk Universe.
 Athora Ireland has appetite for idiosyncratic risks - such as credit risks sourced through Apollo Asset Management Europe (AAME) - that it can understand, control, and manage.
-In contrast, Athora Ireland avoids, or manages dynamically, other risks like underwriting, operational and systemic market risks (e.g. interest rates or listed equities), which Athora Ireland understands but cannot fully control.
-These qualitative appetite statements work alongside other more quantitative statements, including the two quantitative risk overarching appetite statements which do not apply to any one particular risk category, but which play a major role in Athora strategy:
+In contrast, Athora Ireland avoids, or manages dynamically, other risks such as underwriting, operational and systemic market risks (e.g. interest rates or listed equities), which Athora Ireland understands but cannot fully control.
+These qualitative appetite statements work alongside other more quantitative statements, which are set in the Company's Capital-at-Risk policy.
+The policy is aligned to three key principles that underpin the Company's strategic objectives: